nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p5_adding_custom_app.md

 ### Step 4: Application Descriptions

-NMaaS supports localization in multiple languages.
+nmaas supports localization in multiple languages.
 By default the Application descriptions steps shows input fields for `Brief description` and `Full description` of the application in English.
 These fields should be used to provide a brief introduction for new users to the applications, explaining its features, as well as any default username or passwords that have been used and users are expected to change.

 Translation of the content can be provided for additional languages by choosing the `Select optional languages` dropdown in the bottom left corner.